 You can run many searches with Splunk software to determine who violated the DMCA and serve notice.
 Depending on what information you have available, you might find it useful to identify some or all of the following:

-- A machine that leased an IP address at a particular time
+- Machine leasing an IP address at a particular point in time

-- The owner of a device that used a certain MAC address
+- Device owner identified using a MAC address

 Other steps you can take